kapfenho/redis-cache/README.markdown

 # redis-cache

-Creating a telco customer search cache with [redis.io](http://redis.io).
+Example of using a [redis.io](http://redis.io) database as a search cache.

+## Use Case and Architecture

 The cache is designed to serve a small number of search field combinations of an multi-field search form.

-## Use Case and Architecture

-A common customer search form shall deliver result sets from several CRM systems.

-The search shall be very responsive and deliver a data set with all necessary attributes to identify a customer, as well as the CRM system hosting it.
+The search shall be very responsive and deliver a data set with all necessary attributes to identify a customer and the system hosting it.

-After selecting one customer from the search result set, the customer view from the corresponding CRM system is called.

-However, no look-ahead is shall be done.
-So only data that is explicitely searched for shall be displayed.

 ## The Search

 The search covers consumer and business customers:

 **Fields:**

 + Company name
 + First name
 + Last name